Execution Modes#

 Similar to the kubernetes approach, using Azure Container Instances as the execution mode gives a very isolated way of running dbt, since the dbt run itself is run within a container running in an Azure Container Instance.

-This execution mode requires the user has an Azure environment that can be used to run Azure Container Groups in (see azure-container-instance for more details on the exact requirements).
+This execution mode requires the user has an Azure environment that can be used to run Azure Container Groups in (see Azure Container Instance Execution Mode for more details on the exact requirements).
 Similarly to the Docker and Kubernetes execution modes, a Docker container should be available, containing the up-to-date dbt pipelines and profiles.

 Each task will create a new container on Azure, giving full isolation.
 This, however, comes at the cost of speed, as this separation of tasks introduces some overhead.
 Please checkout the step-by-step guide for using Azure Container Instance as the execution mode